audeme/MOVIPiAPI/README.md

 # MOVIPiAPI
-This is the official repository of the Raspberry API for MOVI
+This is the official repository of the Raspberry Pi API for MOVI.
+For more information check out http://www.audeme.com/MOVI

+#VERSION 0.1 initial version.